XiaomengLiu6/ST558-project3/ed_level_eq_5.md

-            "some college or technical school","bachelors degree or higher") paste0("This is the automated generated md file for the education level ", params$ed_level,",which means that the highest level of education is ", name[as.numeric(params$ed_level)])
+            "some college or technical school","bachelors degree or higher") paste0("This is the automated generated md file for the education level ", params$ed_level,",which means that the highest level of education is ", name[as.numeric(params$ed_level)-1])

-    ## [1] "This is the automated generated md file for the education level 5,which means that the highest level of education is bachelors degree or higher"
+    ## [1] "This is the automated generated md file for the education level 5,which means that the highest level of education is some college or technical school"

 # Goal